 16. Automation in logistics (material identifications) and supply chain management

-- Delivers theoretical and practical guidance on automated processes that is of benefit to anyone developing or manufacturing textile products
+- Delivers theoretical and practical guidance on automated processes that benefit anyone developing or manufacturing textile products

-- Provides systematic and comprehensive coverage of the topic from fabric construction, through product development, to the range of current and potential applications that exploit current manufacturing technology
+- Provides systematic and comprehensive coverage of the topic, from fabric construction, through product development, to current and potential applications

 Professionals engaged in textile product development and production, and academics whose research focuses on textile science and technology